 If you're interested in finding out how easy it is to enable WeChat and Alipay acceptance on your EFTPOS terminal in preparation for next years' Singles Day customer influx, you can find the details here.

-Towards the end of November each year, retailers are impacted by a popularised American retail holiday, 'Black Friday'.
+Towards the end of November each year, retailers are impacted by one of the more popularised American retail days, 'Black Friday'.
 Unlike Singles Day, Black Friday is somewhat more notorious and recognised in New Zealand, with Paymark figures from 2018 suggesting that Black Friday sales have in fact surpassed boxing day sales in NZ ($69.7m on Black Friday vs. $68m on Boxing Day).

 What is Black Friday?